 We’ve put together some resources to answer all of your Adopt-a-Beach questions!

-How do I find and register for a cleanup I would like to attend?
+How do I find and register for a cleanup?

 What does it mean if a cleanup is “full”?

 Some cleanups can only accommodate a certain number of volunteers.
-A cleanup that has reached its capacity is considered “full,” and no more volunteers will be able to join it.
+A cleanup that has reached its capacity is considered “full,” and no more volunteers will be able to join that cleanup.

 What does it mean if a cleanup is “private”?